joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

  * Does the user have an initiative to trust the service?
  - If the user should not be forced to trust the service provider with their data, then end-to-end is the way to go.
 This is especially true for cloud systems complosed of several entities, such as for example AWS, docker, etc.

 In summary, if there is no sesitive data, or the data is collectively owned within a closed system with mutual trust, you are fine with traditional security.
-If however, you have sendsitive data, and the user should not have to trust all of the prts of the service, you want end-to-end.
+If however, you have sendsitive data, and the user should not have to trust all of the parts of the service, you want end-to-end.

 ## Appendix